grassrootseconomics/docs.grassecon.org/docs/legal/scu.md

     1. **Voucher Name**: e.g. Sarafu (Minimum 3 and Maximum 32 characters)
     1. **Voucher Symbol**: e.g. SRF (Minimum 3 and Maximum 6 characters used for display on the Platform)
-    1. **Voucher Supply**: 20,000,000 Vouchers
+    1. **Voucher Supply**: 20,000,000 Twenty Million Vouchers
-    1. **Unit of Account and Denomination**: Vouchers are denominated in **Kenyan Shillings** and each 1 Voucher is worth **1 Kenyan Shilling** of goods and/or services describes in this agreement.
+    1. **Unit of Account and Denomination**: Vouchers are denominated in **Kenyan Shillings** and each 1 Voucher is worth **1 Kenyan Shilling** of goods and/or services describes in this agreement
-    1. **Voucher Allocations**: 50 SRF will be allocated to each additional Member as they join as a Member on the Platform
+    1. **Voucher Allocations**: 50 SRF will be allocated to each additional Member when joining as a Member on the Platform
     1. **Voucher Acceptance**: The Founding Member undertakes to accept vouchers as payment for the following goods and/or services:
         1. Training and Support related to Economic Commons and Clearing Unions, Platforms, Instruments and related Member provided services
-        1. Platform and Instrument creation and maintenance
+        1. Platform and Instrument reporting, creation and maintenance
         1. Software integration and customization
         1. Arbitration of disputes related to Instruments and Platform usage
     1. **Expiration Rate**: The Vouchers expire at cumulative rate of 2% per month each minute.
+    1. **Community Account: Issuance**: Created vouchers will be placed into the following account with the specified amount: e.g 20,000,000 Twenty Milllion Vouchers +254757628885
+    1. **Community Account: Expiration**: All expired Vouchers will be distributed to the following account specified here: e.g +254757628885

 1. Token

-    1. Member data on any Platform registered Instrument is made avalible to Members by mutual agreement through Tokens (herin called an Impact Tokens).
+    1. Non-Confidential Member data utilizing any Platform registered Instrument is made avalible to Members by mutual agreement in the form of Tokens (herin called an Impact Tokens) which hold endorsments and reports on Instrument usage.
 See [data protection policy](/legal/data_policy/).

 1. Swap